Washington Spirit ownership fight settled as Steve Baldwin agrees to sell to Y. Michele Kang

 He added, “My hope is that the Spirit become the first-ever D.C. premier league sports team to win back-to-back championships,” neglecting to mention United’s MLS titles in 1996-97.
 Last summer, he and Levien were involved in a dispute over Segra Field’s infrastructure.

-Tuesday’s announcement put to rest a tumultuous stretch for the organization.
+Tuesday’s announcement ended a tumultuous stretch for the organization.
 The relationship between Baldwin and Kang was already frayed when, in August, coach Richie Burke was reassigned.
 The next day, The Washington Post detailed accusations against Burke of verbally and emotionally abusing players.

 Kang repeatedly confronted Baldwin over the treatment of women at the club, which included a top executive and close ally, Larry Best, allegedly using degrading nicknames for female employees and players.
 Baldwin, in turn, accused Kang of meddling in the team’s “day-to-day affairs” and “compromising” its messaging.
 A league investigation resulted in Burke’s firing.
 The team also was banned from league governance matters.

 Washington forfeited two games for violating the NWSL’s pandemic protocols — its only two defeats under interim coach Kris Ward, a former assistant who was awarded the permanent job after winning the championship.